s350fgroup25/FYP_VeriVox_Audio_Deepfake_Detector/README.md

 ---
 ## Project Overview

-This project implements an **audio deepfake detection system** capable of identifying Logical Access (LA) and Deepfake (DF) attacks.
-The system uses the ASVspoof 2019 dataset for initial model training and the more authoritative ASVspoof 2021 dataset for final evaluation.
+This project implements an **audio deepfake detection system** capable of identifying Logical Access (LA) and Deepfake (DF) attacks using WavLM-based models on a lightweight Flask web server deployed to Raspberry Pi.
+The backend exposes REST-style API endpoints for upload, text-to-speech, video-to-audio conversion, and real-time analysis, while the frontend provides an intuitive browser interface for both experts and non-technical users.

 ### Key Features